 Pancake Supper Printable

 For any pancake supper, it helps to have something on the table to remind guests about the meaning of the event.
-Check out the following items: a hilarious and informative Shrove Tuesday placemat created by Mary Beth Abplanalp for their supper at Christ Church in Alexandria, Virginia.
-Next, a Shrove Tuesday tri-fold created by Gail Jackins at St. Cuthbert in Houston.
-Feel free to use or adapt these, and please credit the authors.
+Check out this Shrove Tuesday tri-fold created by Gail Jackins at St. Cuthbert in Houston.
+Feel free to use or adapt it, and please credit the author.

-From the pancake master himself, we have eleven tried and true tips for success in the pancake kitchen.
-David McCullough’s experience cooking pancakes for a crowd comes from years of preparing breakfasts at a Quaker youth camp.
+From the pancake master himself, David McCullough, we have 11 tried and true tips for success in the pancake kitchen.
+McCullough’s experience cooking pancakes for a crowd comes from years of preparing breakfasts at a Quaker youth camp.
 He assures us that the theory and execution of cooking for 75 is the same as for 200.

 1. Use electric griddles

 These work much better than a stovetop.
-Three or four griddles at least, and try for as many as you can get.
-Each griddle will produce eight to ten pancakes at a time.
+Aim for at least three or four griddles or as many as you can get.
+Each griddle can produce eight to ten pancakes at a time.

-2. Figure three to five pancakes per person
+2. Estimate 3 – 5 pancakes per person

 3. Prepare pancake batter ahead of time

 Batter can be refrigerated.
 Use a whisk and a light touch.
 Overmixed pancakes are dry and tough.
 If the first pancakes do not rise enough, sift a little more baking powder over the batter and gently stir in.

 Heat your griddles 30 – 40 minutes before the doors open.
 You want them hot, about 375˚F. Start on your pancakes as soon as the griddles are ready.
 Feed your helpers first!
 The first batch won’t look that good, and feeding your helpers is good for morale!